 This October, Channel 4 and Walter Presents will be welcoming you to settle in and enjoy the intrigue offered by Witch Hunt, an award-winning corporate crime drama from Norway.
-The programme originally aired in its homeland last year, but from 11:30pm on Sunday 17 October, you’ll be able to watch it on Channel 4 in the UK, or stream the box set on Walter Presents.
+The programme originally aired in its homeland last year, but from the revised time of midnight on Monday 15 November, you’ll be able to watch it on Channel 4 in the UK, or stream the box set on Walter Presents.

 The key figure in the story is Ida Waage, played by Ingrid Bolsø Berdal.
 She’s the chief financial officer in a successful Oslo law firm called Biermann and Gude.
 Ida is a by-the-book operator, and the firm’s senior partners are principled enough to recognise that something shifty is going on when a witness in a case against one of their clients goes missing.